 District of Columbia: Full-time employees are entitled to their regular wages for the first five days of jury duty.

 Louisiana: Regular employees are entitled to one full day of pay for jury service.

 Massachusetts: All employees are entitled to their regular wages for the first three days of jury duty (afterwards, the state pays $50 per day).

 Nebraska: All employees are entitled to their usual wages less any compensation (other than expenses) from the court.

 New York: Employers with more than 10 employees must pay the first $40 of earnings for the first three days of jury service.

 Tennessee: All employees who have been employed for at least six months are entitled to their regular wages, less jury fees.
 (Applies only to employers with at least five employees.)

-Learn more about Taking Time Off Work.
+Learn more about Taking Time Off Work and Wages and Hours.